Spinal Stenosis Treatment & Management

 Epidural Steroid Injection

 Caudal ESI entails needle placement through the sacral hiatus into the sacral epidural space.
 Advantages include ease of performance and low risk of dural puncture.
-Disadvantages include large injectate volumes (6-10 mL) necessary to ensure adequate medication spread to more cephalad pathology (ie, above L4-L5).
-Furthermore, such large volumes potentially may dilute the effect of the corticosteroid.
+Disadvantages include large injectate volumes (6-10 mL) necessary to ensure adequate medication spread to more cephalad pathology (ie, above L4-L5); such large volumes may dilute the effect of the corticosteroid.
+Alternatively, a catheter may be used through the caudal ESI needle for more directed medication placement requiring smaller volumes.

-Interlaminar ESI entails needle passage through the interlaminar space, with subsequent injection directly into the epidural space.
+Interlaminar ESI entails needle passage through the interlaminar space, with subsequent injection directly into the posterior epidural space.
 Consequently, delivery of medication occurs closer to the affected spinal segmental level than in caudal ESI.
 Disadvantages include greater potential for dural puncture and, as with caudal ESI, limited spread of medication to the target site if a midline raphe or epidural scarring exists.
-Furthermore, interlaminar injection delivers medication to the posterior epidural space with possible limited ventral diffusion to nerve root impingement sites.
+Interlaminar ESIs should not be attempted at levels where posterior surgery has been performed, since a scarred or absent ligamentum flava typically results in a dural puncture.
+Furthermore, interlaminar injection delivers medication to the posterior epidural space, with possible limited ventral diffusion to nerve root impingement sites.

-Other absolute contraindications include systemic infection, injectate allergy, and pregnancy (because of the teratogenicity of fluoroscopy).
+Absolute contraindications to ESIs include systemic infection and pregnancy (because of the teratogenicity of fluoroscopy).
 Relative contraindications include diabetes mellitus (DM) and congestive heart failure, given the hyperglycemic and fluid retention properties of corticosteroids, respectively.
 Other relative contraindications include adrenal dysfunction and hypothalamic-pituitary axis suppression.

 ESI-associated limitations